- Clinic Services

 - About Us

 - Contact Us

-It should be noted that massage therapy is a complement to, but not a replacement for regular veterinary care and does not include medical diagnosis, prognosis, prescribing of medications, or any treatment of diseases, deformity, defects, wounds or injuries of animals.
+We are happy to offer massage therapy at Unionville South Pet Hospital, but it should be noted that massage therapy is a complement to, but not a replacement for regular veterinary care and does not include medical diagnosis, prognosis, prescribing of medications or any treatment of diseases including; deformity, defects, wounds or injuries of animals.

-Guide dogs, service dogs, police dogs, search and rescue dogs, drug, explosive and arson detection dogs, sled dogs, herding dogs, and all other working dogs who provide invaluable assistance to their owners can certainly benefit from a regular massage.
+Guide dogs, service dogs, police dogs, search and rescue dogs, drug, explosive and arson detection dogs, sled dogs, herding dogs and all other working dogs who provide invaluable assistance to their owners can certainly benefit from a regular veterinary massage.